42-Yerevan-Armenia/Inception-42/README.md

     <img src="https://upload.wikimedia.org/wikipedia/commons/d/d5/Virtualbox_logo.png?20150209215936" width="100" height="100">
   </a>

-Virtualization allow us share a system with multiple virtual environments.
-The hypervisor manages the hardware system and separate the physical resources from the virtual environments. **The resources are managed followitn the needs, from the host to the guests.** When an user from a VM do a task that requires additional resources from the physical environment, the hypervisor manages the request so that the guest OS could access the resources of the physical environment.<br>
+**The resources are managed followitn the needs, from the host to the guests.** When an user from a VM do a task that requires additional resources from the physical environment, the hypervisor manages the request so that the guest OS could access the resources of the physical environment.<br>
 Once we know how they work, it is a good idea to see all the advantages we get from using virtual machines:
 <ul>
  <li>Different guest machines hosted on our computer <b>can run different operating systems</b>, so we will have different OS working on the same machine.</li>